frett27/Ada-Raft/README.md

 - **A path to proof** — [SPARK](doc/spark.md) contracts on parts of the communication and buffer layers; we would like to extend that gradually, not pretend the whole crate is verified yet.
 - **Same language for core and tests** — Ada end to end, which matches how many large Ada projects keep implementation and validation close together.

 We do **not** claim aviation-grade certification for this repo.
-We simply hope Ada’s experience from large, correctness-sensitive projects can **power** a consensus core that is small enough to test thoroughly before I/O complexity piles on.
+We simply hope Ada's experience from large, correctness-sensitive projects can **power** a consensus core that is small enough to test thoroughly before I/O complexity piles on.

 ## Why this project?